 On Tuesday March 24th, 2020 at 7pm, join Jennifer McKendry at the Kingston Public Library at the Central Branch, Meeting Room 1 (130 Johnson St) for examine the careers of architects working in the Kingston region in the 19th century.
-These include George Brown, William Coverdale, Henry Horsey, William Newlands and Power and Son, as
+These include George Browne, William Coverdale, Henry Horsey, William Newlands and Power and Son, as

 (is there cause for celebration?)
 At 6:30 pm on Thursday, February 13, 2020 Carl Bray and Marcus Latourneau, Heritage Professionals, will talk on updates in the heritage world.
 Talk starts at 7pm in the Central Kingston Library Meeting Room 1 at 130 Johnson Street.

 At 2pm on January 25, 2020, Paul Robertson, City of Kingston Curator, will speak about the McCausland-Designed stained glass windows in Memorial Hall.
 Location: City Hall, 216 Ontario St, 2nd Floor.

 On September 25, 2019, join Ottawa Architect Toon Dreessen for a talk about development.
 This will be held at 7pm at the Kingston Public Library Central Branch, Meeting Room 1, 130 Johnson Street.

 At 7pm Tuesday May 28, 2019, the Frontenac Heritage Foundation held its 2019 AGM on the 2nd floor of the RCHA Building, 193 Ontario Street.
 Helen Finley and Ron Tasker provided talks ‘Speaking up for our Heritage’ arguing for the importance of built heritage in the Kingston area.
 This event was open to the public